By Geoffrey C Porter

 The agency complex shimmered in the distance.
 Archangel looked back.
 He had distanced those little bastards.
 Then one poked its head around a bend, then an army.

 He ran with all his strength at the gate.
-He shouted, “Open up!”
+“Open up!”

 The gates slid out of the way.
 He jumped inside and shouted, “Close the gate!”

 Two of the little bastards made it through the gate, and both met up with the business end of Archangel’s twelve gauge.

 Nancy came walking out of the complex, with Jesus and Tank.